 In addition to the theory and practice of Bioenergetic Analysis, the training focuses on personal growth.
 Understanding how our history shaped our present, how our character structure evolved, and how we can decrease our fears and energetic blocks, we can move toward being the therapists we strive to be.
 Ultimately, as Bioenergetic therapists, our bodily experience and our personal development guide our work.
 Thus, we place a strong emphasis on individual Bioenergetic therapy for trainees, both in the group and with their personal therapist.

-The Massachusetts Society for Bioenergetic Analysis is partnering with the Atlantic Canada Society for Bioenergetic Analysis to offer in-depth training in the theory and practice of Bioenergetic Analysis.
-The training is conducted in a small group process, which includes both didactic and experiential teaching methods.
-It includes extensive group work to foster both personal and professional growth for expanding self-awareness, self-acceptance and vitality.
-The training is open to therapists, other professionals and to those seeking personal growth.
-We welcome you!
+The Massachusetts Society for Bioenergetic Analysis partners with the Atlantic Canada Society for Bioenergetic Analysis to offer training in the theory and practice of Bioenergetic Analysis.
+The training is carried out in a small group and fosters both personal and professional development.
+The training is open to mental health therapists, other professionals, and individuals seeking personal growth.
+We welcome your interest and application!

-In-person weekends meet Thursday morning to Sunday midday.
+In-person weekends meet Thursday am – Sunday midday.

-Online weekends meet Friday evening, Sat ~6 hours, Sun ~ 6 hours.
+Online weekends meet Friday pm, Sat and Sun @~5 hours.

 We will apply for CEs for Social Workers and LMHCs (for some of the training weekends).